mdbergmann/cl-gserver/README.md

 forward: NIL 80100E8B7B>>
 ```

-By now the answer from the `*answerer*` (via `reply`) should be available.
-So we can resolve the future:
+We can check for a 'future' result.
+By now the answer from the `*answerer*` (via `reply`) should be available:

 ```plain
 USER> (fresult *)
 "Hello FooBar"
 ```

 If the reply had not been received yet, `fresult` would return `:not-ready`.
-So it is necessary to repeatedly probe using `fresult`.
+So, `fresult` doesn't block, it is necessary to repeatedly probe using `fresult` until result is other than `:not-ready`.

-A nicer way is to use `fcompleted`.
-Using `fcompleted` it is possible to have code executed asynchronously when the answer is received, like this:
+A nicer and asynchronous way without querying is to use `fcompleted`.
+Using `fcompleted` you setup a callback function that is called with the result when it is available.
+Like this:

 ```elisp
 (fcompleted